top of page

 Overview

-Oishii!! is a Japanese language minicourse that tours different elements of contemporary Japanese cuisine.
-From daily meals to fine dining, this course explores the why behind its washoku traditions and adaptations.
+Oishii: a Modern Japanese Food Culture and Language Course is a Japanese language minicourse that tours different elements of contemporary Japanese cuisine.
+From daily meals to fine dining, this course explores the evolution of modern Japanese food: from washoku traditions and cultural adaptations from abroad.

 We then explore contemporary food establishments from combini to izakaya to kaiseki while building Japanese vocabulary.
-Finally, we uncover basic ingredients found in homes for daily cooking in teishoku and bento.
+Finally, we uncover basic ingredients found in homes for daily cooking in teishoku and bento, as well as dining etiquette at homes.

 Language learning around food

 Oishii!! seeks to broaden your language palette and knowledge around Japanese food and applied language.
 We begin with Japanese food history and washoku (traditional food) philosophy.
-We then progress to different dining establishments, identifying different dishes served, ambiance, and clientele.
+We then progress to daily dining habits in urban centers.
+We tour different dining establishments, identifying different dishes served, ambiance, and clientele.
 We then practice dialogue around ordering from a menu and asking questions.
 Finally, we explore language around dining rituals and meal preparation, pantry ingredients, and cooking.
 We then follow with simple introductory dialogue around meals.
-Students can opt to cook a washoku meal, prepare teishoku or bento, or perform a dialogue with partner as the final project.
+Students can opt to cook a washoku meal, prepare teishoku or bento, perform a dialogue with partner, or research and write about a food culture or history topic as the final project.

 This course covers: